-2017 IRA Contribution Limits
+2020 IRA Contribution Limits

-The maximum IRA contribution for 2017 is $5,500.
-This is the same as the maximum deduction for 2016.
-The 2017 IRA catch-up contribution amount remains unchanged at $1,000 as well.
+The 2020 IRA catch-up contribution amount remains unchanged at $1,000 as well.
 Only taxpayers over age 50 are permitted to make a catch-up contribution to an IRA account.

-Maximum Income for Deductible IRA Contributions 2017
+Maximum Income for Deductible IRA Contributions 2020

 Traditional IRA contributions are tax deductible for taxpayers with incomes below certain thresholds.
 These income limits are also adjusted each year for inflation.
-If you, or your spouse, are covered by an eligible retirement plan at work, then for 2017, the maximum adjusted gross income (AGI) for a full IRA contribution deduction is $99,000 for joint filers, and $62,000 for single filers.
+If you, or your spouse, are covered by an eligible retirement plan at work, then for 2020, the maximum adjusted gross income (AGI) for a full IRA contribution deduction is $104,000 for joint filers, and $65,000 for single filers.

 Taxpayers who do not have an eligible retirement plan offered at work, and whose spouse is also not covered by a work retirement plan may take a full deduction for IRA contributions regardless of how much money they earn.

-If a taxpayer is not covered by a retirement plan at work, but their spouse IS COVERED, then the income limit for a fully deductible contribution is $186,000 or less.
-Deductible IRA contributions are phased out in such cases for incomes between $186,000 and $196,000 during 2017.
+If a taxpayer is not covered by a retirement plan at work, but their spouse IS COVERED, then the income limit for a fully deductible contribution is $196,000 or less.
+Deductible IRA contributions are phased out in such cases for incomes between $196,000 and $206,000 during 2020.